canro91/canro91.github.io/_posts/2020-09-14-LearnVimForFunAndProfit.md

 If you're only used to `Control + C` and `Control + V` from other editors, you will have to learn new shortcuts for everything.
 Literally, everything.
 It can be frustrating and unproductive when you first open Vim.

-Start editing one of your files from the command line or from an online Vim emulator outside of your everyday work.
+**To learn Vim, learn the basic motions and commands, and start editing files from the command line or from an online Vim emulator outside of everyday work.
+Have a cheatsheet at hand.**

 If you are working in an Unix-based operating system, chances are you have Vim already installed.
 If not, you can install it from its official site or with a package manager, such as brew, apt-get or chocolatey, depending on your operating system.